Terminalia hoehneana

-Buchenavia hoehneana is a species of plant in the Combretaceae family.
+Terminalia hoehneana is a species of flowering plant in the Combretaceae family.
 It is endemic to Brazil, found only in a few localities of the Atlantic Forest.
 It is threatened by habitat loss.

 Taxonomy

-Buchenavia hoehneana was described by Nilza Fischer de Mattos in 1967 and published in Loefgrenia; Communicações avulsas de botânica.
+The species was first described as Buchenavia hoehneana by Nilza Fischer de Mattos in 1967, and published in Loefgrenia; Communicações avulsas de botânica.
+In 2017 Jephris Gere and James Stephen Boatwright placed the species in genus Terminalia as T. hoehneana.